BDTS: Blockchain-based Data Trading System: The BDTS Scheme

-In this module, a consumer registers on SCMC and selects the service provider to download data (see Fig.\ref{fig:combined}.b).
+\textbf{Matching and Data Downloading.} In this module, a consumer registers on SCMC and selects the service provider to download data (see Fig.\ref{fig:combined}.b).

-\hangindent 1em \textit{Step1} and \textit{Step2}.
-The consumer queries for data description to the corresponding service provider.
-Once the consumer receives the feedback from SSMC, he select data according to requirements.
+\hangindent 1em \textit{Step1,2}.
+The consumer queries for data description and the exposed pieces of data.
+The consumer compares the description with exposed data content and selects data once receiving feedback from SSMC.

-\hangindent 1em \textit{Step3}, \textit{Step4}, \textit{Step5}.
+\hangindent 1em \textit{Step3,4,5}.
 The consumer stores the tuple $(IP_{sp},A_{cm},ID_{data})$ on SCMC and sends enough tokens to pay for the download service.
-These tokens will be sent to CPC and, if unfortunately the service provider or seller cheat at this transaction, will be returned to the consumer.
-When receiving the demand, SCMC queries SSMC with $ID_{data}$ to obtain price and data size.
+These tokens will be sent to CPC and, if unfortunately the service provider or seller cheats on this transaction, will be returned to the consumer.
+When receiving the demand, SCMC queries SSMC with $ID_{data}$ to obtain $price$, $data size$ and $unit \, price$.
 Then, SCMC will verify $Tkn_{cm} \geq price+size*unit\, price$.
-Failed transactions will be discarded while the rest be broadcast.
-The seller can determine to download which part of data or from which service providers by giving index $i$ and the corresponding address.
+Failed transactions will be discarded while the rest being broadcast.
+The seller can determine data and service providers by giving index $i$ and corresponding addresses.